 Florida panthers mamin khl

-Florida Panthers center Maxim Mamin skates during the third period of a preseason game against the Montreal Canadiens on September 19, 2018, at the Bell Center. // Photo by Vincent Ethier/Icon Sportswire
+MONTREAL, QC - SEPTEMBER 19: Florida Panthers center Maxim Mamin (78) looks on during the third period of the NHL preseason game between the New Florida Panthers and the Montreal Canadiens on September 19, 2018, at the Bell Centre in Montreal, QC (Photo by Vincent Ethier/Icon Sportswire)

 On Nov.
 19, 2018, the Florida Panthers sent Maxim Mamin to their AHL team in Springfield after the forward had played just four minutes in a loss to the New York Rangers.